juristr/juristr.github.com/_posts/2017-07-27-ng2-dynamic-tab-component.md

 ---

 <div class="article-intro">
 	The purpose of this article is to learn about the concept of dynamic components and template references in Angular by building a dynamic tab component.
-We will learn about <code>ComponentFactoryResolver</code>, <code>ViewContainerRef</code>, <code>ngTemplateOutlet</code> and <code>ngOutletContext</code>.
+We will learn about <code>ComponentFactoryResolver</code>, <code>ViewContainerRef</code>, <code>ngTemplateOutlet</code> and <code>ngTemplateOutletContext</code>.
 </div>

 {% include postads %}

 {% assign message = "Contents are based on Angular version 4+." %}
+{% include warn-notice.html %}

+{% assign message = "<strong>Update for Angular version 5:</strong> I just upgraded the article to match Angular version 5.
+You need to change <code>ngOutletContext</code> to <code>ngTemplateOutletContext</code>.
+Here's a very helpful app for upgrading btw: <a href='https://angular-update-guide.firebaseapp.com/'>Angular Update Guide</a>" %}
 {% include warn-notice.html %}

 {% include toc.html %}